kasey6801/learn-by-building/README.md

 <h2>The skills you will lean on to use these tools are:</h2>

-- Critical thinking and analysis: Evaluating arguments, identifying biases, and assessing evidence
+- **Critical thinking and analysis**: Evaluating arguments, identifying biases, and assessing evidence

-- Written and oral communication: Articulating ideas clearly across different formats
+- **Written and oral communication**: Articulating ideas clearly across different formats

-- Research skills: Gathering, organizing, and synthesizing information from diverse sources
+- **Research skills**: Gathering, organizing, and synthesizing information from diverse sources

-- Reading and interpretation: Analyzing texts, symbols, and artifacts
+- **Reading and interpretation**: Analyzing texts, symbols, and artifacts

-- Information literacy: Distinguishing credible sources from unreliable ones
+- **Information literacy**: Distinguishing credible sources from unreliable ones

-- Creative thinking: Approaching problems from different angles and developing ways to solve problems
+- **Creative thinking**: Approaching problems from different angles and developing ways to solve problems

 <h2>To learn more about how I appraoch this, start here:</h2>